Caylor777/AutoShorts/ReadMe.md

 "https://visualstudio.microsoft.com/visual-cpp-build-tools/" and download desktop development with C++
 "https://github.com/espeak-ng/espeak-ng/releases/tag/1.51" and download the .msi

+## How it works
+For evey script in "Scripts" folder a video is made
+Videos in the "backgroundVideos" folder will be randomly chosen at a random time stamp chosen for each script
+A video will be made and put it the "outputVideos" folder

 ## Usage
-How to Use:
+How to Use (GUI):
+    In console run "python gui.py"
+    Configure settings with the settings pannel on the right Type scripts in the textbox in the middle
+    Generate the video(s) with "generate sh*t posts" button on the left How to Use (Console):
+    To Run:
-    Use "settings.txt" to config the program (Note: Must keep space before and after "=")
+        Use "settings.json" to configue the program
         Put ".txt" Files in the "Scripts" Folder and the program will make a new video per script in the folder
+        In the console run "python Main.py run"
+    To Download Background Videos:
-    Youtube(only) links in the "backgroundVideoList.txt" file will downloaded if the "downloadVideosInLinksFile" setting is "True"
+        Youtube(only) put links in the "backgroundVideoList" key in the "settings.json" file
-    "downloadVideosInLinksFile = True" will prevent the main program from running and will only download the videos
-    (Note: "downloadVideosInLinksFile" is for easily downloading background videos and use a new line for each link)
-How it works:
-    For evey script in "Scripts" folder a video is made
-    Videos in the "backgroundVideos" folder will be randomly chosen for each script
-    Run "Main.py" to use program
+        In the console run "python Main.py downloadVideos"

-All TTS Voices:
+## All TTS Voices:
     1: tts_models/multilingual/multi-dataset/xtts_v2
     2: tts_models/multilingual/multi-dataset/xtts_v1.1
     3: tts_models/multilingual/multi-dataset/your_tts